microbiome/OMA/13_microbiome_exploration.md

 On the raw data, the population prevalence (frequency) at a 1% relative abundance threshold (`detection = 1/100` and `as_relative = TRUE`), can look like this.
-The low prevalence in this examples can be explained by rather different sample types as well as the in depth nature of the data.
+The low prevalence in this example can be explained by rather different sample types as well as the in-depth nature of the data.

 ```r